jsa2/aad-auth-n-z/readme.md

 ![img](img/cap.png)

 ⚠ Beware that enabling IP-restrictions for PAT tokens affect also GIT clients that use short-lived PAT tokens after initial Azure AD authentication.
-Based on my testing usage of PAT tokens can't be excluded by such conditions like device.
+Based on my testing usage of PAT tokens can't be excluded by advanced conditions like device filtering.
 Only IP and user exclusion seems to work.
 Read [CA For PAT](guides/devopsCAP.md)
 ![img](img/pat3.PNG)

 ¹ If you have 'all apps' type Conditional Access Policy, web flows are already protected by Conditional Access, regardless of the CAP setting in Azure Devops.
 Review carefully you PAT token usage, before enabling the policy: [example](guides/devopsCAP.md)